Burswood Park is open 24 hours a day, 365 days a year.

 Plan your journey to Burswood Park.

 Private events, such as family gatherings and birthday parties, are encouraged in the park and we welcome patrons to enjoy our spectacular parklands and facilities.

-Burswood Park is also proud to host a number of major charity events each year, however large scale corporate events are not permitted within the park.
+Burswood Park is also proud to host a number of major charity and community events each year, along with a limited number of corporate events.

 The Swan Shell is also a popular wedding venue at Burswood Park.
 Bookings are essential.